Business Analysis: Functional & Non-Functional Requirements

 - Decompose well-structured requirement statements to identify Functional and Non-Functional Requirements

-- Give those responsible for designing, building, and/or buying the solution the kind of information they need to make the decisions that are right for the business
+- Give those responsible for designing, building, and/or buying the solution the kind of information they need to make the right decision for the business

 - Identify Informational, Performance, and Constraining Requirements from a list of Functional Requirements